gruntjs/grunt-lib-contrib/README.md

 This helper is used to build JS namespace declarations.

+#### isIndividualDest(dest)

+This helper is used to detect if a destination filepath triggers individual compiling.

 #### normalizeMultiTaskFiles(data, target)

 This helper is a (temporary) shim to handle multi-task `files` object in the same way grunt v0.4 does.